Marijuana DUI Arrests in Las Vegas, NV

 One of the most common drug offenses in Nevada involves the possession or consumption of marijuana.
 It is no surprise that marijuana (often called cannabis, weed or pot) plays a common role in DUI investigations.
 Contact Joel M. Mann to discuss your DUI case involving any allegation of possession or consumption of marijuana.

-After an arrest for Driving Under the Influence, the arresting officer may request a blood test if he believes that marijuana consumption lead to the driver's impairment.
-Marijuana metabolites remain in the blood stream for much longer than other common drugs.
+After an arrest for Driving Under the Influence, the arresting officer may request a blood test if he believes that marijuana consumption leads to the driver's impairment.
+Marijuana metabolites remain in the bloodstream for much longer than other common drugs.

 Marijuana metabolites are the remnants of drugs in your body after your body has gone through the process of breaking the drugs down.
 Your body is no longer feeling the effects of the drug but there are indications of the remnants of the use of drugs.
 In fact, for a heavy user of marijuana, THC and other marijuana metabolites can remain in the system for several weeks even after the user stops consuming marijuana.